Brand development that increases sales velocity, guaranteed.

 Social proof isn’t a new concept, as cultural factors influencing trade are as old as time.
 But in today’s world, aspects of social proof, such as encouraging social sharing, are so powerful that they can interrupt buying behavior with a single scroll.

 To protect your target market from the onslaught of recommendations for brand switching that occur online, leveraging strategies such as influencer marketing pulls customers back to your brand.
+But if you are going to engage in marketing tactics such as influencer marketing, work with an agency whose team includes a customer success manager to ensure quality influencers with a strong network, gathers testimonials, and ensures accurate ROI tracking.

 The point is that CPG brands better market social proof as part of their marketing campaign if they want brand awareness to grow, lifetime value to increase, and revenues to climb.